glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 Check out the [Makefile for Andvaranaut.](https://github.com/glouw/andvaranaut/blob/master/src/Makefile)

-It uses this Makefile template, but written in the intersection of c99 and c++98, making it compilable with C and C++ compilers using both gcc and clang (and as such, CC and CXX are removed en lieu of the COMPILER variable).
+It uses this Makefile template, but the C source is written in the intersection of c99 and c++98, making it compilable with C and C++ compilers using both gcc and clang (and as such, CC and CXX are removed en lieu of the COMPILER variable).